A child’s own thoughts, acts and expressions will shape the relationships today, which will influence their tomorrow.

-By providing children with a set of knowledge and tools necessary to build upon their own stressors, challenges and accomplishments, they can begin to express their own ideas, theories and solutions about themselves and the world around them.
+Providing children with a set of knowledge and tools to cope and build upon their own stressors, challenges and accomplishments, will allow them express their own ideas, theories and solutions about themselves and their role in the world around them.
 Working with parents, and the community at large, through open and collaborative relationships, we hope to continually build on this self-awareness.
-Perhaps just as important, by engaging with parents to participate in the classroom, on projects or in our very own KinderFarm, we can begin to create real relationships, and the building blocks of a healthy community that is not just the best place to raise a child, but also the best place to be a child.
+Perhaps just as important, by engaging with parents to participate in the classroom, on projects, or in our very own KinderFarm, we can begin to create real relationships and the building blocks of a healthy community and city, that is not just the best place to raise a child, but also the best place to be a child.

 PROGRAM, CURRICULUM AND THE THIRD TEACHER

-There are multiple nooks, crannies and open spaces in and outside our facility that encourage exploration, discovery and imagination.
+There are multiple nooks, crannies and open spaces throughout and across our facility that encourage exploration, discovery and imagination.
 Surrounded by a generous amount of suburban green space, our outdoor playground and urban farm provides children with an array of different sensory, gross motor and artistic opportunities to engage in.
-Inside, various loft spaces, designated learning areas and a diverse wealth of materials encourages a more introspective and intuitive type pf play.
+Within our walls we have various loft spaces, designated learning areas and a diverse wealth of materials that encourages a more introspective and intuitive type pf play.